Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to use life insurance to pay for retirement

-Your cash value is generally tax-free when you withdraw it.
-Taking out your cash value is considered a loan on your policy, so there will be interest on the amount that you take out.
-But since it’s your life insurance policy, you won’t be required to pay back this loan.
-If you don’t pay it back, the amount of cash value that you withdraw is deducted from your death benefit.
+No. While withdrawing from your cash value is considered a loan on your policy, you’re not required to pay back this loan.
+Just know that if you don’t pay it back, the amount of cash value that you withdraw is deducted from your death benefit.

 Can I use term life insurance to pay for retirement?